What employers can do:

 Our home is a working progress and has been this way since we moved in.

-Over time the needs of the rooms and house have changed with the four children growing.
+Over time the needs of the rooms and house have changed with the four children growing up.

 The time has come to rearrange the smallest room in the house.
 Using only items we had around, the room has been transformed and only in 5 hours.